clstrfcuk/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 None

 == Changelog ==

+= 4.0.7 =
+- Added a new action hook "aiopws_before_set_404" which triggers just before the AIOWPS sets a 404. (handy for cases when rename login page is used which affects some themes when accessing "wp-admin" directly)
+- Fixed some potential SQL injection vulnerabilities.
+- Thanks to @chesio for submitting the following changes and applying the fixes.
+- Sub-directory install fixes.
+- Improve behavior of WP File Access tab.
+- Fix invalid nesting of HTML elements.
+- Do not block HTTP requests that contain "tag=" in query string.
+- Option to enable the 6G firewall.

+= 4.0.6 =
+- Removed the viewing of contents of wp-config.php and .htaccess files in order to protect sensitive info.
+- Fixed more potential XSS vulnerabilities in some other settings pages.
+(Once again many thanks to Erin Germ for pointing these out)

+= 4.0.5 =
+- Fixed some potential XSS vulnerability in the blacklist, file system and file change detection settings pages.
+(Many thanks to Erin Germ for pointing these out)

+= 4.0.4 =
+- Added new feature: Auto Block Spammer IPs.
+This feature will automatically and permanently block IP addresses which are linked to comment SPAM. (see SPAM Prevention -> Comment SPAM IP Monitoring tab)
+- Added compatibility fix for the qTranslate-X plugin in the rename login page feature.
+- Added ability to send to more than one email address for file change detection feature notification.
+- Fixed bug in whois library when searching ARIN registry.
+- Fixed the handling of display of longer IPV6 strings in dashboard summary table.
+- Added hook for WooCommerce login form to display unlock button.
+- Added Dutch language translation.
+Thanks to Jeroen van der Linde for providing the translation files.
+- Typo fix in the "stop users enumeration" feature.

+= 4.0.3 =
+- Added urlencode to query strings in URLs to prevent unexpected behaviour.
+Thanks to @chesio for spotting the issue.
+- Added new feature to stop users enumeration.
+Thanks to Davide Giunchi @davidegiunchidiennea for adding this.
+- Added a more robust code for check_user_exists function.
+Thanks to Christian Carey.
+- Added cron cleanup of the global meta table.
+- Added a title in each of the admin interface menu.

+= 4.0.2 =
+- Added ability to enable/disable debug from the settings menu.
+- Fixed bug related to using IP ranges in the whitelist settings.
+- Added IPv6 support for the whitelist feature.
+- Added check in file permissions feature for cases where wp-config.php may be located outside of root.
+- Added wp cron DB cleanup events for various tables which may grow large over time.
+- Changed firewall rule for proxy comment prevention to reflect suggestion made by Thomas O. in forum (https://wordpress.org/support/topic/high-server-cpu-with-proxy-login)
+- Fixed CSS styling issue in admin pages for WordPrss 4.4

+= 4.0.1 =
+- Renamed the language files to match the new textdomain slug to fix the language translation bug.
+- Fixed bug related to the rename login feature and force logout or logout expiry events.
+- Applied fix for log being generated by events table DB insert.
+- Corrected a function call to static version of display error msg.

+= 4.0.0 =
+- Updated text domain to match expected value for translate.wordpress.org translation system.
+- Fixed bug related to multi-site user_roles not being updated for child sites.
+- Fixed minor bug in rename login feature.
+- Updated the Italian language file.

 = 3.9.9 =
 - Fixed an issue with the rename login page feature for WordPress 4.3